hathitrust/lss_solr_configs/README.md

 The two critical files for configuring Solr are solrconfig.xml and schema.xml We use two different versions of schema.xml to enable two different relevance ranking algorithms

-1. **schema6_tfidf_wiDVmondo.xml** Enables the Solr 4 default tf-idf algorithm.
+1. **schema_tfidf.xml** Enables the Solr 4 default tf-idf algorithm.
-   Currently this schema is use in the core-Nx cores i.e. core-1x
+   Currently this schema is use in the core-Nx cores i.e. core-1x and is named **schema6_tfidf_wiDVmondo.xml** in production
-2. **schema6_BM25_wiDVmondo.xml** Enables the BM25 algorithm with special settings for the OCR field.
+2. **schema_BM25.xml** Enables the BM25 algorithm with special settings for the OCR field.
-   Currently this schema is used in the core-Ny cores i.e. core-1y
+   Currently this schema is used in the core-Ny cores i.e. core-1y and is named **schema6_BM25_wiDVmondo.xml** in production

 All instances use the same **solrconfig.xml** file except for the lss-reindexing Solrs.
 (See re-indexing configuration https://tools.lib.umich.edu/confluence/display/HAT/Solr+configuration+for+re-indexing?src=contextnavpagetreemode )